Population Statistics of the Terragen Sphere

 Xenosophonts Xenosophonts represent only a small proportion — none of the alien races encountered so far equal Terragen civilisation in vigour or aggressive ability to expand and colonise new systems; this is keeping with the xenopaleontological pattern of of only one big "superpower" per however many millions of years in a region.
 There are rather few Muuh or Soft Ones on each of their worlds, (they reproduce very slowly), but their worlds are quite numerous beyond the rimward edge of the Terragen Expansion, so their total number is quite significant.

-The Terragen Sphere itself now holds quite a few To'ul'hs (they have been partially infected with human expansionism) and a very few surviving Daharrans.
+The Terragen Sphere itself now holds quite a few To'ul'hs (they have been partially infected with human expansionism) as well as several systems with many Pipers, and a very few surviving Daharrans.
 Hildemar's knots and xenowormhole AIs on the other hand are very few in number.

 There are also various subclades of Ultimates scattered through the Serpens region, often associated with human- or dolphin- derived clades.
 They may be locally numerous, although (apart from a few that have spent too much time around humans!) not expansionist the way the space-going To'ul'hs are.